RosboneMako/IRTweaker/README.md

 TWEAKING OUT
 Note that when EQing, louder always sounds better to your ear.
 Adjust volumes as needed when editing.

-You should EQ at a good volume to avoid Fletcher-Munson curve issues. https://en.wikipedia.org/wiki/Equal-loudness_contour
+You should EQ at a good volume to avoid Fletcher-Munson curve issues.</br>
+https://en.wikipedia.org/wiki/Equal-loudness_contour

 SAVING
 IRT does not do any magical math to create the final IR.
 It simply passes a pulse thru the IR, EQ, and GEQ then saves it.

+3 BAND STUDIO EQUALIZER
+The EQ lets you create very specific bandpass/bandstop filters.
+This includes controls for amplitude (boost/cut 12dB), Frequency, and bandwidth (Q).
+Set a frequency and Q, then dial the amplitude up or down to modify the sound.

+21 BAND GRAPHIC EQ
+The GEQ has 21 fixed frequency filters (+/-12dB) that let you dial in specfic frequencies of the IR.